netdata/netdata/packaging/docker/README.md

 ### Inside Netdata organization, using Travis CI

-To enable Travis CI integration on your own repositories (Docker and Github), you need to be part of the Netdata organization.
+To enable Travis CI integration on your own repositories (Docker and GitHub), you need to be part of the Netdata organization.

-Once you have contacted the Netdata owners to setup you up on Github and Travis, execute the following steps
+Once you have contacted the Netdata owners to setup you up on GitHub and Travis, execute the following steps

 -   Preparation
     -   Have Netdata forked on your personal GitHub account